Use Juno with Next.js

 5. Start the app

-Start the app, go to http://localhost:3000 in a browser, click "Insert a document," and you should see the data successfully persisted in your satellite on the blockchain.
+Start the app and go to http://localhost:3000 in a browser.
+Click "Insert a document" to see the data successfully persisted in your satellite on the blockchain.

-- Juno datastore: a simple key-pair database for storing user data and other information.
+- Datastore: a simple key-pair database for storing user data and other information.

-- Juno storage: a file storage system to store and serve user-generated content, such as photos.
+- Storage: a file storage system to store and serve user-generated content, such as photos.

 Hosting